 Please make sure any jewellery is removed on these days and that hair is tied up.

 Today we have launched our new topic The Endless Quest.
-The children enjoyed re-enacting the events of The Battle of Hastings and how William the Conqueror became King of England in 1066.
+The children enjoyed re-enacting the events of The Battle of Hastings and how finding out how William the Conqueror became King of England in 1066.
 The children are looking forward to learning more about this and why castles were brought to England.

 Unfortunately not the ones with chocolate chips.